johnperry-math/AoC2020/README.md

 Find various intersections of shuttles whose circulation time is a prime number of minutes.
-I used variant records to distinguish between shuttles that are in service and are not.
+I used variant `record`s (i.e., a discriminant) to distinguish between shuttles that are in service and are not.
 Unfortunately, while the answer fits in `Long_Long_Integer`, some intermediate expressions do not, so I had ("got"?) to use Ada2020's `Ada.Numerics.Big_Numbers` package.

+## Day 14: Docking Data

+Determine the values or memory to write to, according to a given bit mask.
+Time to use the `mod` types! so that we can `and` and `or`;
+Ada only allows masking with `mod` types; see `Turn_On` and `Turn_Off`.
+Finally found a place to use `renames` where I didn't feel at least a little guilty.
+Double-buffered an array using a `mod 2` type, following a recommendation on an earlier assignment. gnat also surprised me with a (correct) warning that a `String` does not always starts at index 1.